Orthodontic Marketing Plan: 3 Steps to Attract More Patients

 Practical benchmark: track leads > scheduled exams > completed exams > starts by source monthly, then budget around cost per start (not just cost per lead).

-Turn Data Into Growth With Gaidge
+Turn Your Data Into Extra Revenue With Gaidge

 Your orthodontic practices needs reliable insights into referral sources, audience demographics, and budget allocation... or marketing campaigns are a guessing game.